Preventing Children's Injuries From Sports and Other Activities

 Depending on the sport or activity, your child may need some of these items:

-- Helmets help protect against concussion (traumatic brain injury).
+- Helmets help protect against injury to the skull.
+Brain damage is still possible even when a helmet is worn.
 Use a helmet for any activity that can cause a fall or an impact to the neck or head, such as bike riding, football, baseball, ATV riding, skateboarding, skiing, inline skating, or horseback riding.

 - Shoes help protect feet from injury.
 Sandals or flip-flops are not safe for bike riding.
 Some sports require special shoes for support and safety.